 Any hope humans have for an off-world future relies on several factors for survival.
 One of the most important?
 Water.
 Continuously shipping water across the galaxy to resupply astronauts requires extraordinary expense in transportation costs.
 The next planet humans inhabit will need to have access to a local supply.
-Scientists have labored to locate water on Mars but finding it was only the first step.
+Scientists have labored to locate water on Mars—but finding it is only the first step.
 Now scientists and engineers need to tap into this supply which, given the harsh environmental conditions on Mars, isn’t as easy as it sounds.

 The team investigated the use of a Rodriguez Well — a concept developed decades ago by the U.S. Army — as one of many approaches for extracting water from the massive ice deposits on Mars.
 A series of lab-scale Rodriguez Well tests were performed by Hoffman and Alida Andrews of Aerospace at the Johnson Space Center (JSC) Energy Systems Test Area facility.
 Using Mars-equivalent environmental factors such as atmospheric pressure and density, test results were used to replace terrestrial environmental factors with modeled Martian equivalents.

 We spoke with Dr. Hoffman about water on Mars, how humans can access it and what happens next.

 Is there water on Mars?
 If so, how much?